oltdaniel/ansible-my-servers/README.md

 # Whether to allow a reboot after the upgrade if required.
 upgrade_allow_reboot: no
 ```
-This variable will be used to check if an reboot is allowed after an upgrade when necessarry.
+This variable will be used to check if an reboot is allowed after an upgrade when necessary.

 ### `networking`